Company website changes

 Paste the URL and create a third-party archive before the page is edited, deleted, or replaced.

-Use Pro to watch the same URL and preserve meaningful changes as new records over time.
+Use Pro to watch the same URL and preserve detected page changes as new records over time.

 Download an evidence pack for counsel, leadership, a client, a platform reviewer, or an internal file.

 Yes.
-Kiroku can monitor public URLs such as company pages, policy pages, pricing pages, job listings, and IR notices, then save a fresh archive when meaningful changes appear.
+Kiroku can monitor public URLs such as company pages, policy pages, pricing pages, job listings, and IR notices, then save a fresh archive when a page change is detected.

 Kiroku preserves the URL, screenshot, HTML, capture time, hashes, and related metadata.
 It is a practical recordkeeping aid, while legal admissibility should be reviewed with a professional in your jurisdiction.